Reviews You Can Rely On

 Heavy when compared to peers

-After testing nearly a dozen of pillows over the last seven years, you can trust us when we say the Hest Pillow is the most comfortable camping pillow we've ever examined.
+After testing dozens of pillows over the years, you can trust us when we say the Hest Pillow is the most comfortable camping pillow we've ever examined.
 Additionally, it's massive, easy to use, very plush, and at the top of our list for support.
-It's also the first adjustable compression pillow we've ever seen, giving any user the ability to customize it to their own personal comfort and support levels.
-Simply unzip the pillow and remove stuffing by hand until you have the exact pillow you want.
+It's also the first adjustable compression pillow we've ever seen, allowing any user to customize it to their own comfort and support levels.
+To do this, simply unzip the pillow and remove the stuffing by hand until you have the exact pillow you want.
 This feature makes the Hest a perfect fit for side-, back-, and stomach sleepers.
-When you're done sleeping, roll the pillow into itself and cocoon it safely in its rugged, built-in carrying case.
+When you're done sleeping, roll the pillow into itself and cocoon it safely into its rugged, built-in carrying case.

-Generally, when a camping pillow crushes a specific metric like comfort, it will come at the expense of top scores in other areas.
-In the case of the Hest, it received our lowest scores for weight and packed size.
-It is not ideal for any backcountry adventure like backpacking, river running, or mountaineering, where space and pounds are limited.
-The manufacturer also calls the Hest a travel pillow, perfect for motels and Airbnbs.
-We did not test it in these environments; however, we can say with certainty that this pillow will take up a noticeable amount of luggage space.
+Typically, when a camping pillow crushes a specific metric like comfort, it comes at the cost of top scores in other areas.
+In the case of the Hest, it received our lowest test scores for weight and packed size.
+It is not well suited for any backcountry adventure like backpacking, mountaineering, or river running, where space and weight are limited, but it is the perfect addition to any RV, trailer, tent, or hammock.
+In addition, the manufacturer claims this camp pillow is perfect for toting along to motels and Airbnbs.
+This is a great travel option if you can free up a decent amount of luggage space to accommodate its larger packed size.
+Another option we tested that you might like is the supportive Nemo Fillo, which scored just slightly lower in comfort but was our favorite pick overall.

 Read more: Hest Pillow review

 The Hest Pillow is the most comfortable camping pillow we've ever tested.
-It's perfect for a good night's sleep, a mid day nap at camp or for chilling in the evening sun.
+It's perfect for a good night's sleep in the RV, a mid day campground nap, or for just chillin' cliff-side along the northern coast of France.

 Credit: Jason Wanlass